Skip to content

 Please note: For all changes in the purpose of residence and especially in the event of discontinuing your studies, you should apply for a residence permit for work purposes while you are still studying (and hold a valid residence permit) and meet the requirements.
 You should, therefore, already have an employment contract before applying.
 Otherwise, you risk a gap in your legal residence and may be obliged by the Immigration Office to leave the country.

 Since November 2023, If you are a "recognised refugee" or have subsidiary protection status, you can obtain an EU Blue Card– a residence permit issued for skilled workers with a recognised university degree.
-To obtain an EU Blue Card, you need a job offer that corresponds to your qualifications.
+To apply for an EU Blue Card, you need a job offer that corresponds to your qualifications.
 And the expected salary must be high enough.
 You can find out more in the chapter "EU Blue Card".

 You can, however, still study with a residence permit according to § 24, but it is not possible to change to a residence permit for the purposes of studying.
 You could also obtain the EU Blue Card if you, as a skilled worker, obtain a residence permit under §18 a or b and give up your residence permit under §24.
 This way, your path to the EU Blue Card will be open again.